 Our research is interdisciplinary and combines methodological work with applications.
 Many of our projects are motivated by real-life problems faced in operations management, energy systems and financial engineering, which are frequently inspired by and carried out in collaboration with industrial partners.
 In this regard, we gratefully acknowledge funding from the Engineering and Physical Sciences Research Council, the UK Cabinet Office, Imperial Business Analytics, the Imperial College Research Fellowship scheme and various industrial collaborators.

 Our research regularly features in peer-reviewed management (e.g., Management Science and Operations Research) and mathematical (e.g., Mathematical Programming, Mathematics of Operations Research and SIAM Journal on Optimization) journals.
 Moreover, Wolfram currently serves as an area editor for Operations Research Letters as well as a department co-editor for Management Science.
-Previously, Wolfram has also served on the editorial boards of Computational Management Science, Computational Optimization and Applications, Operations Research, Operations Research Letters and SIAM Journal on Optimization.
+Previously, Wolfram has also served on the editorial boards of Computational Management Science, Computational Optimization and Applications, Manufacturing & Service Operations Management, Operations Research and SIAM Journal on Optimization.
 Wolfram also serves on the boards of the Mathematical Optimization Society and the Stochastic Programming Society.

 Our recent research on elective care prioritization in the wake of the COVID-19 pandemic has been featured on the Daily Mail, the Financial Times and France24.